jtahn/Markdown/README.md

 			- bc bounded and discrete range of buckets
 	- i should understand what is different about these problems
 		- ie what prevents certain solutions
+- there are sometimes qualitatively different solutions that are objectively worse bc its worse intuition.
+	- usually means its not actually qualitatively different...it's actually similar to a 'better' solution, but they introduce an observation/intuition that makes things more confusing..no need to save these

 # references
 - most stuff here isn't original